 User-level Data Access and Portability

 Customers may pull event information for any given user identifier via our User Explorer report or the User Activity API.
 These features enable customers to analyze and export event level data for a single user identifier.
 In addition, our 360 customers may integrate with BigQuery to create a full export of all event data associated with their users in a single queryable repository.

 EU Privacy Shield

 The U.S. Department of Commerce has approved Google's certification to the Privacy Shield as fully compliant.
 View our Privacy Shield certification.

 Google has earned ISO 27001 certification for the systems, applications, people, technology, processes, and data centers serving a number of Google products, including Google Analytics.
-Download our certificate here (PDF) or learn more about ISO 27001.
+Learn more about our ISO compliance, and download our certificate (PDF) or learn more about ISO 27001.

 In web-based computing, security of both data and applications is critical.
 Google dedicates significant resources towards securing applications and data handling to prevent unauthorized access to data.